python-zk/zc-zookeeper-static/README.txt

 This is a self-contained distribution of the ZooKeeper Python bindings.
 It should build on any unix-like system by just running the ``setup.py`` script or using an install tool like pip, easy_install or buildout.
-(Windows patches to the setup script are welcomne. :)
+(Windows patches to the setup script are welcome. :)

 For more information **except** building instructions, see the file ORIGINAL-README included in the source distribution.